The Level 6 Advanced Diploma

 Course Tutor

-Advanced Diploma students should be experienced in the delivery of best practice internal communication as per level one of the IoIC Profession Map, and may be working in, or towards, a managerial role, or a Business Partner role.
+Advanced Diploma students should be experienced in the delivery of best practice internal communication as per Level One of the IoIC Profession Map, and may be working in, or towards, a managerial role, or a Business Partner role.

 The Advanced Diploma is mapped to Level Two of the professional map, with students using the map at this level as a guide throughout their studies.